Karan-Bharti1/Task-Finder/README.md

 # Task-Finder

-Workasana is a task management and team collaboration tool where users can create projects, assign tasks to teams and owners, set deadlines, and organize work using tags.
+Task-Finder is a task management and team collaboration tool where users can create projects, assign tasks to teams and owners, set deadlines, and organize work using tags.
 It supports authentication, dynamic filtering, URL-based queries, and reporting features to track task progress and team productivity.

 [For Backend Code Refer](https://github.com/Karan-Bharti1/TFB)